HuiliChen/kislayabhi.github.io/_posts/2016-8-7-Installing_CUDA_with_Ubuntu.md

 ---
 layout: post
-title: "Installing CUDA 7.5 with Ubuntu 16.04 or Ubuntu 14.04"
+title: Installing CUDA 7.5 with Ubuntu 16.04 or Ubuntu 14.04
 published: true
 comments: true
 ---

 Hey Guys,

 I have spent days if not months installing CUDA 7.0 and CUDA 7.5 in Ubuntu 14.04 and Ubuntu 16.04 over different laptops(Dell and Asus).
 I finally got them working.
 While there are numerous tutorials present over the web, most are incomplete and error prone.
 The difficulty comes in installing the Nvidia drivers.
 If one does a mistake then the system crashes(since you need Nvidia drivers for Cuda only but not for graphics display.
 The default settings messes the OpenGL display drivers) and you need to do a fresh install (again there are many messy ways to escape without a fresh install but lets try to make it correct from the start anyways).

 Instructions on Ubuntu 16.04/14.04 after a fresh install

 (1.)
 Install build essentials.

 ```sh
 $ sudo apt-get install build-essential
 ```

 (2.)
 Go to <https://developer.nvidia.com/cuda-downloads> and download CUDA toolkit 7.5 for Ubuntu 15.04 (No Version supports 16.04 yet) or if you are on Ubuntu 14.04, just choose that.
 I have tested the 64 bit version but I think the 32 bit will work too if your machine is 32 bit.

 (3.)
 Open up a terminal and extract the separate installers via:

 ```sh
 $ mkdir ~/Downloads/nvidia_installers;